ndevenish/Blender_ioEDM/README.md

 ----------------------------------------
 - Exactly how are the animation transformations applied, and the purpose of the 'second quaternion' in the `ArgAnimationNode` common base data
-- The `model::RenderNode` objects have a structure mapping vertex data to parent data, via `RNControlNode` objects - but there are situations where this is not understood (e.g. single-parent but a value in the second field, meaning of third field for multi-parent objects, why single-parent objects are not counted as control nodes...)
 - The interpretation of the material "TEXTURE_COORDINATES_CHANNELS"
 - Lots of other details needed on the occasional unknown datablock